Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have searched, as well, and can't find a thing.
 Look around the machine for model numbers or other imprinted information and let us know.

 I have a opportunity to buy a Phoenix 540 embroidery machine, but it needs to be fixed.
 When you push the start button the machine runs at high speed in one spot.
-The owner replaced the motor and it still does the same thing after the motor was replaced.
-Is it worth buying and repairing?

 Are you are talking about the Industrial Embroidery Machine 15 needle Phoenix 540?
 If so, these are very expensive machines and usually takes a trained technician to analyze and repair them.